hugo-next/hugo-theme-next-starter/content/post/13-hugo-blockquote/index.en-us.md

 important:  'Important'
 ```

-The writing style and specific implementation effects in the Markdown document are as follows:
+The writing style and specific implementation effects in the Maarkdown document are as follows:

 ## Information prompt